jesusangel/wc-sermepa/readme.txt

 Yes.
 Since stable tag 4, the plugin works on both WooCommerce 1.6 and 2.x versions.

-= Where can I find WC-Sermepa documentation and user guides =
+= Where can I find plugin documentation and user guides =

 http://wordpress.org/support/plugin/woocommerce-sermepa-payment-gateway